 Bears Ears and the Grand Staircase-Escalante

-Being convinced one should preserve ones archaeological inheritance I was more than shocked to recently hear some nearly unbelievable news from America.
+Being convinced one should preserve one’s archaeological inheritance, I was shocked to hear some unbelievable news from America.

-How come, time and time again, human greed overrules common sense for the preservation of the histories of our land.
+How come, time and time again, human greed overrules common sense to preserve the histories of our land.
 The beautiful and valuable things that exist on our planet are being annihilated because of a few dollars?

 The Bear’s Ears National Monument is located in southeastern Utah, next to the Grand Canyon Recreation Area.
-The monument was created by President Barack Obama on December 28, 2016, and originally encompassed over 1,350,000 acres (547,000 hectares) of land.
+President Barack Obama created the monument on December 28, 2016, and originally encompassed over 1,350,000 acres (547,000 hectares) of land.
 The Trump administration is going to reduce this area by an astounding 85% to 201,876 acres (81,696 ha).

 The Grand Staircase-Escalante was designated a national monument by President Bill Clinton in 1996 and originally was over 1,880,000 acres (760,000 ha).
 President Donald Trump ordered the monument’s size be reduced by 47% to just over 1 million acres.
 The benefactor of these reductions will be the oil and gas industry as well as coal and uranium mining companies.

 Isn’t it the obligation of our governments to care for the inheritance we leave for future generations?
-Instead of destroying evidence of past civilizations, we need to protect them and give them a place in our collective history, so future generations can enjoy seeing first hand, the wonderful and mysterious archaeological finds in the Bear’s Ears and the Grand Staircase-Escalante National Monuments.
+Instead of destroying evidence of past civilizations, we need to protect them and give them a place in our collective history.
+So future generations can enjoy seeing first hand, the wonderful and mysterious archaeological finds in the Bear’s Ears and the Grand Staircase-Escalante National Monument.

 Photo source: Pixabay.